Skip to main content

 The Power of Integration

-QA Sphere offers two primary methods for integrating your automation testing efforts with our platform:
+QA Sphere offers two primary methods for integrating your automated testing efforts with our platform:

 1. REST API: For developers and teams looking for maximum flexibility and customization.